Abstinence and fasting cure many a complaint.

 Starting weight: 137.8 lbs.

 I had been planning to fast after Easter, when all the eating around that holiday would finally be done.
-For whatever reason, though, I decided to start fasting with the onset of spring.
+For whatever reason though, I decided to start with the onset of spring.
 Of course, this resolve started to fizzle after lunchtime, when I considered what was stocked in my fridge and cabinets.
 Also, I had just purchased some tasty bakery cookies!
-Luckily, my partner Michael could pick up the tab on that element.
-I lasted until evening without too many other side effects, aside from just boredom with my stack of grapefruits and oranges.
+Luckily, my partner Michael could help out with those.
+I lasted until evening without too many other side effects, aside from boredom with my stack of grapefruits and oranges.
 Michael did mention that I seemed a bit testy, though.

 Weight: 136.2 lbs.

-Incidentally, my sense of smell doubled in power; I could actually smell the dog treats that I keep downstairs while just passing by the stairway.
-This did not surprise me; it had happened during my last fast as well.
-In fact, by the end of my last fast, I could smell barbeques up to 5 miles away!
+Incidentally, my sense of smell doubled in power.
+I could actually smell the dog treats that I keep downstairs while just passing by the stairway.
+This did not surprise me.
+It happened during my last fast, as well.
+In fact, by the end of my last fast I could smell barbeques up to five miles away!

 Weight: 136.2 lbs.

 This was a tough day for me.
-I probably overexherted myself by vacuuming and steam-cleaning one of my cars and then also attempting my taxes.
+I probably overexherted myself by vacuuming and steam-cleaning one of my cars and then attempting my taxes.
 My emotions, which could previously be dulled by eating a warm cookie or some bacon, were no longer being assuaged through such means.
 I felt everything more acutely as a result.
-The only really productive point I had while doing my taxes was discovering cdemp11's hub entitled Homemade Deodorant-Antiperspirant: Basic, Easy Recipe.
-After reading about the process, I decided to make it.
-Just needed to get the corn starch...

 Weight: 134.2 lbs.

 I woke up dazed and in a sweat.
-I did not feel good at all!
+I did not feel well at all!
 Trying to grab some fruit from the kitchen, I thought I would faint in the process.
 Apparently, today was the day that my body had finally run out of available sugar and was going into glycogen burn mode.
-So long insulin; go go glucagon!
+So long, insulin.
+Go go glucagon!
 But, in the process of this hormonal change, I was enduring a hot flash!

 I ate a banana, drank a glass of freshly squeezed OJ, and made it back to bed.
 After two hours I woke up and felt 100% better.
 I tackled my taxes with no sweat, sent them away, and then did some shopping.
-I bought some corn starch for my homemade deodorant project, courtesy of cdemp11's hub.
-I also bought raisins and strawberries.
-Those raisins really gave me some extra energy, as well as staying power, to do some extra house chores and watch a movie.
+I bought some raisins and strawberries.
+Those raisins really gave me some extra energy, as well as staying power to do some extra house chores and watch a movie.
 Good day overall.

 Weight: 132.4 lbs.

 I started out with a breakfast of raisins and didn't even feel hungry until noon.
 I then cut up a grapefruit for lunch.
-Later day food consisted of strawberries, 1/3 cucumber, and a Champane mango.
-That mango was great; I must get more.
+Later, I had strawberries, 1/3 cucumber, and a Champagne mango.
+That mango was great.
+I must get more.
 The day was quiet, and I didn't even salivate too much when Michael grilled a sirloin steak for his dinner.

-The question of Easter came up and I decided to invite some relations.
+The question of Easter came up and I decided to invite some relatives over.
 I wonder how they'll deal with my not partaking of the Easter meal!
-I am coming to the realization that I may be forced to break my fast around that time...
+I am coming to the realization that I may be forced to break my fast around that time.